keremburakyilmaz/website-fingerprinting/README.md

     })();
 ```

-- This code snippet uses the WebRTC to generate ICE (Interactive Connectivity Establishment) candidates, which may reveal internal or external IP addresses and network interface details to the script.
+- This code snippet uses the WebRTC to generate ICE (Interactive Connectivity Establishment) candidates, which may reveal internal or external IP addresses and network interface details.

 - By creating an RTCPeerConnection, opening a dummy data channel, and inspecting onicecandidate events, the script captures the candidate strings that often include IP addresses, port numbers, and network types.

 - According to geelak's blog [15], this approach can bypass proxies or VPNs if not properly configured, exposing the machine’s real identifiers even in protected sessions.

-- In the fingerprinting context, the set of discovered ICE candidates and their structure or ordering can act as a medium‐entropy signal, contributing additional differentiation between users with different network topologies or interface setups.

 #### 2.1.3 Low Entropy